-Thanks for generous support from over 150 donors ALA has sent $12,000 to the Ukrainian Library Association.
+Thanks for generous support from hundreds of donors ALA has sent $25,000 to the Ukrainian Library Association (ULA)

 “The Ukrainian Library Association expresses our sincere gratitude to the American Library Association, and American library community for the unity and support of Ukraine and Ukrainian librarians,” said ULA President Oksana Brui.

 The funds are being used under the title program “We Work for Victory” to: